-’Tis the season of new year’s resolutions, of getting organizing and getting ahead on the new year.
+’Tis the season of new year’s resolutions, of getting organizing and getting ahead.
 But for college students like myself, it’s the season of preparing for another semester of classes and clubs that can often feel overwhelming, especially as summer internship applications loom.

 My first step?
 Not paying for expensive textbooks.